Last Updated: March 6, 2023

 I absolutely love to watch Louis Theroux on TV.
 His bumbling, almost nerd-like charm somehow disarms all the crazy nut-jobs that he interviews.

 Simon Reeve, at least to me, seems like his equal in the BBC travel world.
 He is not a gung-ho daring, Tom Cruise look-alike.
-He is a down-to-earth, easy-to-like, kind of bumbling reporter who takes to the most interesting places on earth.
+He is a down-to-earth, easy-to-like, bumbling reporter who takes to the most interesting places on earth.
 And makes you fall in love with them all as much as he does.

-Anna is currently reading his biography and loves it.
-And as a result, we have started watching some of his earlier shows.
+We have started watching some of his earlier shows.
 We have started with his crazy trip around the Equator.
 But some of the others are available on the BBC (if you live in the UK) including such trips as: the Mediterranean, Caribbean, Australia, Africa, Colombia and many more.

 Here is a quick intro to the Caribbean series.